Halophilus/Animation-Scripts/README.md

 Here's how to use the script:

-    Install the Pillow library using the command pip install pillow.

-    Save the provided script to a file, e.g., crt_flicker_effect.py.

     Modify the following variables in the script to suit your needs:
         input_folder: The path to the folder containing your input frames.
         output_folder: The path where you want the modified frames to be saved.